:tools editorconfig

 1.4.
 Hacks

-• Special integration for dtrt-indent: If the local editorconfig file specifies indent_style or indent_size, the dtrt-indent (which tries to guess your indent settings by analyzing your text file) will bow out.
+, the dtrt-indent (which tries to guess your indent settings by analyzing your text file) will bow out. - Special integration for ws-butler: this module will use ws-butler to

 2. Prerequisites

-This module has one optional dependency: the editorconfig native binary.
-Without it, a built-in elisp implementation will be used, but it has fewer features and can be a bit slower.
+Without it, a built-in elisp implementation will be used, but it has fewer

 The editorconfig binary has many implementations you can choose from, typically available through your OS package manager (or build it yourself).